Run a plan

 If you want to see an example where a user iterates on a plan before we proceed with plan run, take a look at the intro example in our examples repo (↗).

-Run a plan directly from a user query
+Run directly from a user query

 Tavily API key required